realA10001986/Dash-Gauges/DIY/README.md

 | *Click for hi-res image* |

 Main connectors (red numbers):
-- Red1: 5V input for analog gauges and electronics
+- Red_1: 5V input for analog gauges and electronics
-- Red2: 12V input for digital gauges and electronics
+- Red_2: 12V input for digital gauges and electronics
-- Red3: Time Travel: To trigger a time travel, "TT" and "3V3" must be shorted.
+- Red_3: Time Travel button: To trigger a time travel, "TT" and "3V3" must be shorted.
-- Red4: Door switches: Switches need to connect "C" and "1" for door 1, and "C" and "2" for door 2.
+- Red_4: Door switches: Switches need to connect "C" and "1" for door 1, and "C" and "2" for door 2.

+Power supply:

+The electronics can be run off 5V or 12V.
+If you are using analog gauges only, the choice is yours.

+Digital gauges, as well as connecting anything to connector green_6, require 12V on the "DG+" pin of the 12V power connector [red_2].
+If you want to power everything with 12V, bridge the "+" and "DG+" of connector red_2 with a short wire, as indicated on the silkscreen.

+ For experts: To power the electronics with 5V, but the digital gauges with 12V, put 12V on "DG+" and "-" of the 12V connector red_2, and 5V on the 5V connector red_1 or on the ESP32 via USB.

 Other connectors (green numbers):
-- 1: Speaker
+- Green_1: Speaker
-- 2: Backlight for Roentgens gauge
+- Green_2: Backlight for Roentgens gauge
-- 3: Analog Roentgens meter
+- Green_3: Analog Roentgens meter
-- 4: Empty LED (White LED, forward voltage 3.3V)
+- Green_4: Empty LED (White LED, forward voltage 3.3V)
-- 5: Side switch
+- Green_5: Side switch
-- 6: Connector for digital Roentgens, 12V Roetgens backlight, 12V empty light
+- Green_6: Connector for digital Roentgens, 12V Roetgens backlight, 12V empty light

 Hardware configuration for "analog" gauges (purple numbers):
 - Left gauge ("Primary"):
-  - 3: R3, R4: Populate depending on gauge and supply voltage; see below
+  - Purple 3: R3, R4: Populate depending on gauge and supply voltage; see below
-  - 4: Close ANA4 solder jumper; DIG4 must be open
+  - Purple 4: Close ANA4 solder jumper; DIG4 must be open
   - Leave "DIG3" (blue 3) unconnected/open
 - Center Gauge ("Percent Power"):
-  - 1: R1, R2: Populate depending on gauge and supply voltage; see below
+  - Purple 1: R1, R2: Populate depending on gauge and supply voltage; see below
-  - 2: Close ANA2 solder jumper; DIG2 must be open
+  - Purple 2: Close ANA2 solder jumper; DIG2 must be open
   - Leave "DIG1" ((blue 1) unconnected/open
 - "Roentgens" gauge (connected to "Analog Roentgens" connector [green 3]):
-  - 5: R5, R6: Populate depending on gauge and supply voltage;
+  - Purple 5: R5, R6: Populate depending on gauge and supply voltage;
   - (DIG5 [blue 5]: Does not matter, has no influence on this connector)

 Example for configuration for three analog gauges: